praeclarum/sqlite-net/README.md

 Once you've defined the objects in your model you have a choice of APIs.
 You can use the "synchronous API" where calls block one at a time, or you can use the "asynchronous API" where calls do not block.
-You may care to use the asynchronous API for mobile applications in order to increase reponsiveness.
+You may care to use the asynchronous API for mobile applications in order to increase responsiveness.

 Both APIs are explained in the two sections below.